- Travel and Places»

 Where is Come By Chance - A Village Town in New South Wales, Australia

 A small country town with an unusual name of Come By Chance is situated on the Baradine Creek in northern New South Wales, Australia.
 With a postcode number 2832, Come By Chance is about 100 kilometres North West of Coonamble in the Walgett Shire and about 250 kilometres from Dubbo in regional New South Wales.
-The population in Come By Chance was less than 190 in the 2006 census.
+This country town stands at an elevation of 144 metres above sea level and covers an area of less than 1700 square kilometres.
+The population in Come By Chance was around 220 in the 2016 census.
+The closest town with a population of over two thousand is Walgett which 50km from Come By Chance.
+This outback place in New South Wales is as remote as the Kimberleys in Western Australia.

 More than a century ago, the area used to be a meeting place for station owners.
 In 1862, George and William Colless were surprised that they were able to purchase a sheep station in the area.
-They had thought that the land in the area were no longer available because it was all allocated and sold.
-They decided to name their property Come By Chance Station.
+The brothers came across the block of land that had missed allocation after the 1861 Lands Act settlement.
+They had thought all the land in the area were no longer available because they were all allocated and sold.
+As luck would have it, after they purchased the block of land, they decided to name their property Come By Chance Station.

 The people who lived in Come By Chance owned stations and horses.
 As a result, horseracing began in 1947 and it became a yearly event.
 Since then, the Come By Chance Picnic Race Club has been hosting the races every year in September.
 The Come By Chance Picnic Races are now held at the Glenada Racecourse.
-Thousands of spectators from the neighbouring towns flock to Come By Chance to attend this famous event every year.
+Thousands of spectators and some horses from the neighbouring towns flock to Come By Chance to attend this picnic race every year, except in 2007 where there was an outbreak of equine influenza (horse flu).
 There are lots of other entertainment and activities for adults and children on horseracing day.
+The race club celebrated its 70th anniversary in 2017.
+Thousands turned up for the races despite the heatwave, gusty and dusty wind on the day.

 Despite being a quiet small town in the outback and almost unknown to the rest of the world, Come By Chance was mentioned by Australian poet Andrew Barton 'Banjo' Paterson in one of his bush poems: